 On December 30, 2019, a section of the transmission line between the transmitter and top antenna on the WTIU broadcast transmission tower failed, causing the entire transmission line to fail (and preventing WTIU over-the-air broadcast transmission).
 However, the station immediately switched the over the air WTIU broadcast transmission to a backup antenna; yet this antenna is physically lower on the tower and WTIU is authorized by the FCC to operate the antenna at a maximum 70% transmission power.
 Unfortunately, this limits WTIU’s over-the-air signal reach (compared to 100% power and top antenna).

 Another unfortunate consequence of the primary transmission line failure is that Spectrum Cable television subscribers in the Terre Haute area are experiencing the temporary loss of WTIU channels.
-WTIU immediately offered solutions and assistance to Spectrum Cable to restore the primary WTIU HD channel and awaits the cable system’s response.
+Spectrum Cable has communicated that it will restore WTIU on its system 120 days after our tower repairs are complete, on approximately September 30, 2020.

 Meanwhile, because WTIU is still broadcasting over-the-air (though at reduced power), viewers who use an antenna may need to recalibrate the antenna.
 (Most satellite and cable subscribers are unaffected.)